 Income Summary Definition

 Income Summary is a temporary account in which all the closing entries of revenue and expenses accounts are netted at the end of the accounting period and the resulting balance is considered as profit or loss.
-If the net balance of income summary is credit balance, it means the company has made a profit for that year or if the net balance is a debit balance, it means the company has made a loss for that year.
+If the net balance of income summary is a credit balance, it means the company has made a profit for that year, or if the net balance is a debit balance, it means the company has made a loss for that year.

 It is a summary of income and expenses arises from operating and non-operating activity, therefore, it is also called revenue & expense summary.